 We enjoyed another delightful Van Gogh Art Appreciation activity which is suitable for young children and middle schoolers!

+We used oil pastels.
 First the girls coloured only the white and yellow areas on the white outline page with oil pastels.
-(This was not easy – you can’t see white on white!
+This was not easy because you can’t see white on white!
 And it had to be coloured in little strokes like Van Gogh’s.

 Then we washed the page with black water-colour.
 This was to have a dark background between the little strokes and to give a night-time feel to the picture.
 The white and yellow moon, stars and windows really stood out!

 Now the girls started to fill in areas.
 They filled in the rest of the picture with all the blues, greens and other colors, using several different types of oil pastels; some thick and greasy, others with many shades of colours.
 We all pressed hard to make thick, short stokes on the paper.
 They sat at the computer, zoomed in and really looked to see what colours Van Gogh used.
 This took some time, but already they were happy with their art as it began to look more and more like the masterpiece!